XenithMusic/Lumilight/README.md

 # Lumilight
-*"A little light to guide you home.
-Even if home was never real."*
+*"A little light to guide you home, even if home was never real."*

 <details>
 <summary>SPOILERS</summary>